hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/9-graphics/index.md

         - file format may allow compression
         - compression maybe lossless
             - or lossy
+    - why?
+        - pg36
+    - types
         - jpeg
             - both lossy and lossless
             - used for web
                 - supported by web browsers
             - suffers image degradation
                 - (when repeatedly edited and saved)
             - need more processing power (to compress)
             - no transparency support (easily)
             - doesnt encode large uniform areas of colors well
         - png
             - FOSS
             - works in web
             - performs well with large uniform colors
             - works well when progressively downloaded
         - bmp
             - large file size
             - used by microsoft tools
         - gif
             - works in web
             - supports animation
             - no color management (in different devices)
                 - so, colors may alter
             - only supports 256 colors
         - tiff
             - stores 24-bit colors by using 48-bits per color
             - uses lossless compression
                 - LZW Algorithm - no data loss
             - not supported by web
             - large file size
             - doesnt support interlacing
             - doesnt support animations

 ## Vector Images